masasin/masasin.github.io/docs/cv/projects/myo.md

 The source code is not publically available.

-I designed and developed infrastructure which would allow gestural control of robots, while abstracting away the interface used using an API.
+I designed and developed infrastructure which would allow gestural control of robots, while abstracting away the interface used by using an API.
 While I tested with the armband, the system also allowed control using e.g., computer vision from a webcam.

 The most difficult part was figuring out good, intuitive mappings to use.